Memoirs of an Assassin

 Pages: 160

-Grant lives in Singapore and can often be found writing in cafes around the world.
-He is definitely not an assassin.
+Grant has lived in Singapore for more than two decades.
+He travels frequently and can often be found writing in cafés around the world.
+He is currently working on the sequel.